ALM Antillean Airlines: History

 ALM Antillean Airlines was founded on August 1, 1964, by the conversion from KLM West-Indisch Bedrijf (West Indies Division).
 ALM operated as a part of KLM Royal Dutch Airlines, who wanted to make Curaçao the hub for their American operations and to provide an American link between the Far East and Europe.
-KLM did this with the flight of the Snip.
+KLM had been doing this between 1934 and 1946 using Fokker F.XVIII PH-AIS Snip, which had been reregistered PJ-AIS for use from the Netherlands Antilles, Fokker F.VIII "Duif" and two Douglas DC-5.
+After the latter were sold to the Dutch East Indies, flights were carried oud by Lockheed 14/18, Douglas DC3/C47 and C54 aircraft.

 ALM started with three Convair 340s and served seven destinations.
 In addition to the airline business, ALM also provided catering and airline servicing for other companies using the Curaçao and Aruba airports.
 Its main destinations were Aruba, Bonaire, St Maarten, St Kitts, Maracaibo, Barranquilla and Caracas.
 Due to the surge in tourism, ALM quickly grew, and the Convairs were replaced by two Douglas DC-9-15s jets (ex KLM) and two brand new turboprop Fokker F27-500 series.
 New destinations were added, and an ex Viasa DC-9 was also added to the fleet.

 The period of 1968 and 1969 was crucial for ALM.
 By January 1, 1969, the Antillean government took a 96% share from KLM and ALM became a state-owned company.
 An ex-KLM Douglas DC-8 was chartered to further use the booming tourist industry.
 Now ALM was able to fly directly to New York and Miami.
 Later on, Panama and Costa Rica were added as destinations.
 The New York to St Maarten route (1970 to 1973) was flown with a chartered Boeing 727-100 provided by Braniff International Airlines and also at one point with an Overseas National Airways (ONA) McDonnell Douglas DC-9-30.

 The Fokker F-27s were replaced by a third DC-9-15 also from KLM and ALM became an all-jet passenger airline for a short time.
 During this time in August 1972, a Douglas DC-6B was purchased for the cargo routes.
 Windward Islands' Winair was acquired, with its fleet of turboprop, STOL capable de Havilland Canada DHC-6 Twin Otter (series 300 aircraft), by the Antillean government.
 It became apparent that on the short flights to Aruba and Bonaire, the DC-9 jet was not cost-effective.
 A temporary solution was found in the shape of two Twin Otter 100 series.
 For a while, ALM Twin Otter flights between Aruba-Bonaire-Curaçao were labeled ABC Commuter.
 After a bumpy start the Twin Otter became a success with the passengers and two further machines (series 300) were added.
 In the years 1973 through 1978, ALM made a total profit of ANG14.3M.
 Their raison d'être was to maintain airways between the islands of the Netherlands Antilles, and to promote tourist trade by providing transport.